The short version:

 Running multiple ad campaigns to one generic landing page dilutes relevance signals because the page can only match one campaign's intent.
 Google scores relevance per keyword and per ad group.
 A page that matches Campaign A's messaging but ignores Campaign B's messaging drags down Quality Score on Campaign B, even if the page is well-designed and fast.

 This is the dynamic most teams miss.
 Your overall page quality might be high.
 But Quality Score isn't measured overall.
 It's measured per keyword.
 If you run twenty keywords across five ad groups and they all point to the same page, Google evaluates that page's relevance to each keyword independently.
 The page can score a 9 for keywords that match its headline and a 4 for keywords that don't.
+The campaign-level conversion variance that results from this relevance gap often mirrors the Quality Score spread across your ad groups.

 Your Quality Score problems might not be a page problem.
 They might be a routing problem.
 When the ad-to-page disconnect tanks both conversion rate and Quality Score, the fix isn't a better page.
 It's a page that adapts its message to each campaign.